What are the USP <787>, USP <788>, and USP <789> Standards?

 USP <789> is a variant of USP <788> that is specific to ophthalmic drug products delivered intraocularly, including common delivery routes for protein and gene therapies like intravitreal and subretinal.
 Note that extraocular injectable drug products still require subvisible particle monitoring but are instead subject to USP <788> requirements.
 More information on which chapter applies to a specific ophthalmic delivery route can be found in USP <771>.

-Subvisible particles often have a greater impact on the efficacy of ophthalmic drug products than other therapies as they can cause patients to see floaters following administration.
+Subvisible particles often have a greater impact on the efficacy of ophthalmic drug products than other therapies, as they can cause patients to see floaters following administration.
 As a result, these treatments are subject to more stringent limits on subvisible particle content than other parenteral drug products.
 All intraocular ophthalmic drug products must contain no more than 50 particles / mL ≥10 μm, 5 particles / mL ≥25 μm, and 2 particles / mL ≥50 μm—regardless of sample volume or testing method.
 Since these limits are always on a per-volume basis, small-volume ophthalmic drug products must have much fewer particles than other parenteral drug products of the same volume.

 How flow imaging microscopy relates to USP <788>, <787>, and <789>